samuel23taku/ML-Edible-Mushroom-Classifier/README.md

     accuracy                           0.98     45930
    macro avg       0.98      0.98      0.98     45930
 weighted avg       0.98      0.98      0.98     45930

+<--- Random Forest: --->

+              precision    recall  f1-score   support

+           0       0.98      0.99      0.98      7308
+           1       0.99      0.98      0.99      8903

+    accuracy                           0.98     16211
+   macro avg       0.98      0.98      0.98     16211
+weighted avg       0.98      0.98      0.98     16211

 ```

-This repository presents two machine learning classification models using logistic regression and k-nearest neighbors (KNN) to classify mushrooms as edible or not edible.
+This repository presents two machine learning classification models using logistic regression,k-nearest neighbors, decision tree,random forest, etc to classify mushrooms as edible or not edible.

 The logistic regression model achieved an accuracy of 64%, with class-specific precision, recall, and F1-scores indicating moderate performance.

 The KNN model demonstrated superior performance with an accuracy of 98%, showcasing high precision, recall, and F1-scores for both classes.

 The SVM model has an accuracy of 98%, but it could probably do better with more compute.

+The Random Forest model has an accuracy of 98%, but a 98% accuracy is not good enough to prevent you from having mushrooms as your last meal.

 The repository provides the complete codebase, dataset, and a comprehensive analysis of the results, illustrating the comparative effectiveness of the two models on the mushroom classification task.